Journey steps

 The journey is composed of a series of steps you define using a graphical user interface.
 These steps can be classified into the following types:

-• Client-facing interactions : These steps allow for collecting information from the user or presenting authentication methods.
+• User interactions : These steps are always client-facing (require client-side code) and allow for collecting information from the user or presenting authentication methods.
 Examples include:

 • Device operations : Steps for checking device operations include:

-• Checking the status of devices and authenticators (e.g., Is known device )
+• Checking the status of devices and authenticators (e.g., Known Device Status )

 • Requests for device information and risk signals (e.g., Risk recommendation )

-• External service calls : You can define external HTTP calls via the Orchestration external connection GUI.
+• Web services : You can define external HTTP calls as connectors configured in the Integration hub .
 These calls include:

 • URL definitions, headers, HTTP methods, and more